tekakutli/anime_translation/README.md

     - I propose the usage of Subed, which is an Emacs package
       - Subed allows us to:
         - Watch where are captioning in MPV
-        - Efficiently move the timestamps, in miliseconds
+        - Efficiently move the timestamps, in milliseconds
   - Then, to fix grammar or spelling mistakes, we can use the Language-Tool
   - Finally, we can load the .vtt file with mpv and enjoy
 - Some extra tools at your disposal: